 Do not take 2 antihistamines together unless recommended by your doctor.

 Can I take loratadine with other hay fever treatments?

-Yes, it's fine to take loratadine together with other types of hay fever treatment, for example steroid nasal sprays (such as Beconase, Rhinacort Aqua and Flixonase Nasules), or eyedrops.
+Yes, it's fine to take loratadine together with some other types of hay fever treatment, including steroid nasal sprays (such as Beconase, Rhinacort Aqua and Flixonase Nasules), or eyedrops.